 Located a leisurely stroll from our hotel (2.7km) you’ll find a spot soaked in history at the Cork City Gaol.
 If you don’t fancy the walk just grab the hop on hop off city tour bus.
-At this museum you will be shown the day to day life of 19th century prisoners, the cells, yards and high walls as well a cute little radio museum to commemorate the gaol’s short history as a broadcasting centre It is even available for event hire.
+At this interactive museum for all the family, explore 19th century prison cells, yards, and high walls as well a cute little radio museum to commemorate the gaol’s short history as a broadcasting centre It is even available for event hire.

-Over the years, many different churches and cathedrals were located on the sport where you will find the gothic Saint Finn Barre’s Cathedral.
-Designed in 1862 by William Burges, after he won a competition to build it for £15,000 and consequently became well known for extremely underestimating the cost of such a project (from a humble £15000 to a staggering £100,000), St Finbarr’s Cathedral is a Gothic masterpiece that must feature on every Cork bucket-list.
+Over the years, many different churches and cathedrals were located on the spot where you will find the gothic Saint Finn Barre’s Cathedral.
+Designed in 1862 by William Burges who greatly under-estimated the cost of such a project (from a humble £15000 to a staggering £100,000), St Finbarr’s Cathedral is a Gothic masterpiece that must feature on every Cork bucket-list.
 The architect William Burges also designed the mosaics, sculptures, furniture and metal work which gives this cathedral a truly unique style.

 Further down the train line from Fota, you’ll find Cobh, a picturesque fishing village and port town.
 Cobh (formerly Queenstown) was the exit port of over 2.5 million Irish emigrants to North America and the final port of call for the Titanic before it set off on its fateful voyage.
 Cobh village has so much to offer from charming pubs to delicious eateries, a Titanic museum, the Victorian St. Colman’s Cathedral, fishing, water sports, and much more.

 Visit Blarney Castle, kiss the Blarney stone and get the gift of the gab!
 Located 10km from our hotel in Blarney village, you will find this historic 900 year old castle and its beautiful gardens.
 Explore the castle with a self-guided tour and learn all about the varied history of this stronghold.
 While in Blarney make sure you pay a visit to the town square as well as the Blarney Woolen Mills.

 Blarney is served by the 215, 235 bus routes.